-Asking for security deposits is a common requirement from landlords to act as protection when tenants commit a breach of contract or they suddenly abandon the rental unit.
+Asking for security deposits is a common requirement from landlords to act as protection when tenants commit a breach of contract or suddenly abandon the rental unit.
 There are plenty of reasons that will be outlined below why they are so important.

 - Pay off cleaning bills.
 Even if tenants are responsible for leaving a property in the same condition they found it, many don’t.
-To prevent the landlord from shouldering this burden, the security deposit can be used to pay for the cleaning costs.
+To prevent the landlord from shouldering this burden, this deposit can be used to pay for the cleaning costs.
 This will help speed up the property showings for prospective renters.